miku/makta/README.md

 Sometimes, programs need lookup tables to map values between two domains.
 A dictionary is a perfect data structure as long as the data fits in memory.
-For larger sets (millions of items, tens or hundreds of GB), a dictionary will not work.
+For larger sets (hundreds of millions of entries), a dictionary will not work.

 The *slikv* tool takes a two-column tabular file and turns it into an sqlite3 database, which you can query in your program.
 Depending on the size of the